Farooque: Early life

-He was associated with the politics in Six point movement in 1966.
-37 cases were filed against him by Pakistani military junta for participating in six point movement.
+Farooque was associated with the politics in six point movement in 1966.
+37 cases were filed against him by Pakistani military junta for participating in the movement.

-He was a freedom fighter at the 1971 Liberation War.
+Farooque participated in the 1971 Liberation War.
 In liberation war, he was closely associated with and fought alongside guerrilla legend 'Nader Gunda' as second in command.
 During Operation Searchlight, 25 March 1971, he participated in the very first resistance of the liberation war in Malitola as second in command of their own guerrilla force commanded by 'Nader Gunda'.
 After killing of 'Nader Gunda' by Pakistani forces, Farooque succeeded as commander and continued the fighting.

 Career

-Farooque started his career in silver screen through the film Jolchobi in 1971.
+Farooque started his film career through Jolchobi in 1971.
 This brave veteran and multiple award-winning actor has contributed enormously to shape the Golden Era of the Bangladeshi film industry.
-Golapi Ekhon Traine, Lathial, Abar Tora Manush Ho, Mia Bhai, Sareng Bou, Padma Meghna Jamuna, Ekhono Onek Raat; the list of his milestone works continues to adorn his career.
+Golapi Ekhon Traine, Lathial, Abar Tora Manush Ho, Mia Bhai, Sareng Bou, Padma Meghna Jamuna, Ekhono Onek Raat; the list of his milestone works continued to adorn his career.
 Though he shared screen with every leading actress of his time, most of Farooque's works were associated with the actresses Bobita, Rozina and Kabori.

 Most of his films were in village settings, though he is recognized as a versatile actor.
 He established himself as the most popular protagonist in village setting films.
 Most of his films were massive hits.

-He produced more than a dozen of films through his production company FP Films.
-Farooque was one of the founder of Film Artist Association and incumbent president of Bangobandhu Sangskritik Jot.
+Farooque produced more than a dozen of films through his production company FP Films.
+Farooque was one of the founders of Film Artist Association and incumbent president of Bangobandhu Sangskritik Jot.

-Farooque is also a businessman except his acting career.
-He is the managing director of Farooque Kniting and Dying Manufacturing Company situated in Kaliakoir, Gazipur.
+Farooque was also a businessman except his acting career.
+He was the managing director of Farooque Kniting and Dying Manufacturing Company situated in Kaliakoir, Gazipur.

-As a political activist, Farooque is associated with Bangladesh Awami League politics since 1966.
-He was elected to Parliament from Dhaka-17 as a candidate of Bangladesh Awami League on 30 December 2018.
+As a political activist, Farooque was associated with Bangladesh Awami League politics since 1966.
+He was elected to the parliament from Dhaka-17 constituency as a candidate of Bangladesh Awami League on 30 December 2018.

-Personal life
+Personal life and death

-Farooque is married to Farhana Farooque.
-They have a daughter, Fariha Tabassum Hossain, and a son, Rowshon Hossain.
+Farooque was married to Farhana Farooque.
+They had a daughter, Fariha Tabassum Hossain, and a son, Rowshon Hossain.

-In September 2020, Farooque was tested positive for tuberculosis (TB) and was admitted to Mount Elizabeth Hospital in Singapore.
+In September 2020, Farooque tested positive for tuberculosis, and was admitted to Mount Elizabeth Hospital in Singapore.
 Earlier, on 16 August 2020, he was admitted to a private hospital due to fever.
 After, he was in intensive care unit (ICU) for 4 months.
-In January 2022, it was revealed that two flats of his, priced at 15 crore taka, was sold.
+In January 2022, it was revealed that two flats of his, priced at 15 crore taka, were sold.
+He died in Singapore on 15 May 2023, at the age of 74.